s-nicholson/summer-of-q/conways-game-of-life/README.md

 go run game.go 8 5
 ```

 The program creates a square board of the specified size with a blinker pattern in the center and runs for the specified number of generations.
+The simulation will exit early if the board stabilizes (oscillates between two states).

 ## Running Tests